You’re guests will love this Beans, Bacon and Chipotle side dish at your next summer BBQ.

-Our guest today is MJ at MJ’s Kitchen
+This recipe is brought to you by MJ at MJ’s Kitchen

-Beans, Bacon and Chipotle – What’s not to love?
+Beans, Bacon and Chipotle Side Dish – What’s not to love?

 Beans, Bacon, and Chipotle